Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Experiments

 We evaluate our proposed framework on both public and internal business domain datasets to assess its generality and practical effectiveness.
 The experiments are designed to answer three key questions: (i) whether our expert-guided knowledge distillation improves prediction accuracy across domains and taxonomic depths; (ii) how semantic alignment and hierarchy modeling contribute to overall performance; and (iii) how our approach compares with existing hierarchy-aware and label-semantic-aware baselines under realistic data scales.
 We report the main quantitative results on two representative datasets, followed by detailed ablation and analysis studies.

 \Cref{tab:main-results-taxcode} reports the main results on the \textit{TaxCode} dataset at both path-level and leaf-level granularities.
 Among the compared methods, our proposed \name{} framework achieves the overall best performance, with the underlined values representing the highest results without the final row.
-Compared with representative hierarchical baselines such as HGCLR~\cite{wang2022incorporating}, HILL~\cite{zhu2024hill}, and LH-Mix~\cite{kong2025lhmix}, \name{} consistently yields higher macro- and micro-level $F_{1}$ scores, demonstrating the effectiveness of our semantically consistent and expert-guided framework in handling large hierarchical label spaces.
+Compared the baselines, \name{} consistently yields higher macro- and micro-level $F_{1}$ scores, demonstrating the effectiveness of our semantically consistent and expert-guided framework in handling large hierarchical label spaces.

 However, the path-level micro $F_{1}$ of \name{} (89.22) is slightly lower than HILL (89.78) and LH-Mix (89.24).
 Examination of misclassified cases shows that this gap mainly stems from path inconsistency rather than leaf errors--for instance, the model may predict the correct leaf but include an extra intermediate node.
 This indicates that while leaf predictions are accurate, independent layer-wise classifiers can occasionally yield redundant or invalid path nodes.